 When it comes to build quality and materials, we think OnePlus has bested Motorola here.

 The OnePlus 8 uses curved Gorilla Glass on the front and rear panels, while the Motorola has Gorilla Glass on the front, an aluminum frame, and then a plastic rear.
-That's not a good look in 2020.
+That's not a good look for a phone released in 2020.

 Speaking of looks, let's have a chat about which phone is more stylish.